 - Travel jar for cosmetics: a travel container for cosmetics that has a wide opening is easily repurposed as a storage box for safekeeping overnight (open the battery door!) or during a shower.
 You could also look for a lipstick case for a different shape and a fun design. $1.00

 - Soft foam earplugs: these are for protecting residual hearing while doing noisy activities without your hearing aids, like mowing the lawn, blowing leaves, hunting or using the chainsaw to cut up a supply of firewood. $3.00

 - Batteries: if you know what size batteries your loved one uses in their hearing aids, giving batteries is truly giving the gift of hearing. $8.00

 - Homemade coupons: these are items a loved-one can do, like hearing aid battery changes, driving service to the hearing clinic, scheduling an appointment or cleaning the hearing aids.
 Free

-Other items to consider for the jar, include: a bulb blower for individuals that wear behind-the-ear hearing aids with custom earmolds.
+Other items to consider for the jar include a bulb blower for people who wear behind-the-ear hearing aids with custom earmolds.
 The earmold can be detached and washed in warm, soapy water and then the bulb blower can be used to clear any remaining water droplets or condensation out of the tubing.
-An earwax removal kit, for individuals who experience wax buildup that blocks their hearing aid.
+An earwax removal kit may be appropriate for individuals who experience wax buildup that blocks their hearing aid.
 A hearing aid dehumidifier, which absorbs moisture while you store your hearing aids overnight.
 You can find small, inexpensive ones online or in the pharmacy.
-Or an ear band for swimming, which covers the ears to keep water out while swimming.
+Or an earband for swimming, which covers the ears to keep water out while swimming.
 This is great for anyone who wears hearing aids, gets swimmer’s ear or has recently had pressure-equalization (P.E.) tubes placed in their ears.